wso2/docs-is/en/includes/apis/scim2/build-scim2-user-creation-payload.md

 # Build SCIM 2.0 User Creation Payloads

-This guide explains how to build SCIM 2.0 payloads in compliance with the SCIM 2.0 specification.
+This guide explains how to build SCIM 2.0 user creation payloads in compliance with the SCIM 2.0 specification.

-## Step 1 : Identifying SCIM 2.0 Claims for User Attributes
+## Step 1 : Identifying SCIM 2.0 Attributes for User Attributes

 To build a SCIM 2.0 payload, the first step is identifying the SCIM schema mapping for your user attribute: